-A vegetarian option is available on a daily basis, our menus can be viewed upon request.
+A vegetarian option is available daily, our menus can be viewed upon request.
 On three days each week the vegetarian option will be made up of a non-dairy protein option in line with the current school food standards as set out by the government.